Winnipeg Jets' Kristian Reichel and Arvid Holm: What You Need to Know

 The undrafted winger originally signed with the Moose as a free agent prior to the 2018-19 season after a 57-point season with the WHL’s Red Deer Rebels.

-This season, the 22-year-old began as an extra player who jumped in and out of the lineup, but his role and production ramped up as the campaign went along.
+This season, the 22-year-old as an extra player who jumped in and out of the lineup, but his role and production ramped up as the campaign went along.
 The Czech Republic native recorded 12 goals — including five goals in his final six games — and five assists for 17 points in 39 games.
 He was playing on the Moose’s top line with fellow Europeans David Gustafsson and Kristian Vesalainen when the AHL season suddenly stopped and was ultimately cancelled due to COVID-19.

 The son of long-time NHLer Robert Reichel — who recorded 630 points in 830 games with the Calgary Flames, New York Islanders, Phoenix Coyotes, and Toronto Maple Leafs — the young Reichel is a consistent player, strong passer, and accurate shooter: he scored his 12 AHL goals this season on just 61 shots, a shooting percentage of 19.7.